propalparolnapervom/SECRETS_MANAGEMENT/VAULT/Commands.md

 # If you specified `secret_id_ttl`, `secret_id_num_uses`, or `bound_cidr_list` on the step of Role creation,
 # the generated `SecretID` carries out the conditions.

+# Generate a randome one
 vault write -force auth/approle/role/jenkins-role/secret-id

+   # OR

+# Set custom one (thus, static)
+vault write auth/approle/role/jenkins-role/custom-secret-id secret_id=xbs-pwd-olala-who-knows-it
 ```